 Usually, your veterinarian will prescribe painkillers or muscle relaxants for the bladder to treat cystitis without the presence of urinary crystals.
-It is important to determine the underlying cause, for example, if stress is the main cause you can use Feliway (available in the Feliway Diffuser and Feliway Refill) products to remove stress and treat bladder infection properly.
+It is important to determine the underlying cause, for example, if stress is the main cause you can use Feliway (available in the Feliway Classic and Feliway Refill) products to remove stress and treat bladder infection properly.

 Treating Cystitis With Urinary Crystals

 It is important for the urinary crystals to be dissolved in the event that this has caused cystitis in cats.
 Most commonly, specific (wet) food is used, which dissolves the crystals.
 The food that is most suitable for your cat depends on the type of crystals.
 Furthermore, it is important that your cat drinks plenty of water, is not overweight and that stress is removed from their lives.